-(2) As adjusted to give effect to (x) dividend payments and our entering into new credit facilities and the use of the proceeds therefrom since March 31, 2019 and (y) the issuance of the 2028 Senior Notes and the use of the proceeds therefrom, in each case as described under "Recent Developments."
+(2) As adjusted to give effect to dividend payments and our entering into new credit facilities and the use of the proceeds therefrom since March 31, 2019, as described under "Recent Developments."

 (3) As adjusted to give effect to the issuance of the notes and the use of the proceeds therefrom.